Get FREE access to pro marketing tools

 To take advantage of that, you want to be tagging your products in your Instagram Stories.

-There are a couple ways you can use Instagram Stories to promote your business and sell your products.
+There are a couple of ways you can use Instagram Stories to promote your business and sell your products.

 Businesses with over 10,000 followers have the option to include a link in their Instagram Stories accompanied by a Call to Action (CTA).